I paid off my mortgage loan in less than 8 years

 On Our Way To FIRE

 So, what do you all think?
+Are you wondering whether you can afford a house?
 Are you trying to pay down your mortgage, or are there other debts you are tackling first?
 Please share your thoughts below.